Flutter-13Aprill/capstone-one/README.md

 2. **Authentication:**

-   - Sign In screen with email and password validatio.
+   - Sign In screen with email and password validation.
    - Sign Up screen for new user registration with form validation.
    - Localization support for multi-language (Arabic and English).